 Waxahachie Creek Hike and Bike Trail runs for 4 miles, and is a great place to walk, run or take a family bike ride.
 Click HERE to read more.

 Brown-Singleton Park offers a FREE disc golf course.

-Our annual tradition is dinner at Tuscan Slice before we go!
+We usually stop for dinner at Tuscan Slice before or after we go!
 We love their wood fired pizza, and my son and his friends enjoyed making their own pizzas!

-The Retreat Guest Cottages offers luxurious accommodations, and a full Southern breakfast in the morning.
-Click HERE to read more.
+The Chaska House Bed and Breakfast offers luxurious accommodations, and a full Southern breakfast in the morning.

 402 N. College St., Waxahachie